redyaung/jarvs/README.md

-# just another risc-v simulator
+# Just Another Risc-v Simulator

-## building
+## Building
-1. go to the root directory in the project
+1. Go to the root directory in the project.
-2. run `cmake -S . -B build` to generate build files
+2. Run `cmake -S . -B build` to generate build files.
-3. run `cmake --build build` to build your targets
+3. Run `cmake --build build` to build your targets.

-## testing
+## Testing
-1. complete the steps in the section "building"
+1. Complete the steps in the section "Building".
-2. run `ctest --test-dir build`
+2. Run `ctest --test-dir build`.
-3. to selectively run a test suite, pass the `--gtest_filter` flag to the test executable directly instead of using `ctest`. (`ctest` doesn't support this sadly).
+3. To selectively run a test suite, pass the `--gtest_filter` flag to the test executable directly instead of using `ctest`. (`ctest` doesn't support this sadly).
-    - a caveat is to *prepend the asterisks `*` with a backslash* to avoid funky zsh problems.
+    - A caveat is to *prepend the asterisks `*` with a backslash* to avoid funky zsh problems.
-    - for example, if you want to run only pipelined processor tests, you would run `./build/simulator_test --gtest_filter=Pipelined\*`
+    - For example, if you want to run only pipelined processor tests, you would run `./build/simulator_test --gtest_filter=Pipelined\*`.

-## development notes
+## Development Notes

-### adding new instructions to assembler
+### Adding new instructions to assembler
-- go to `src/assembler.cpp`
+1. Go to `src/assembler.cpp`.
-- add the instruction to the `fixedFieldsLookup` map -- you will need the `opcode`, `func3` and `func7` fields (if applicable).
+2. Add the instruction to the `fixedFieldsLookup` map -- you will need the `opcode`, `func3` and `func7` fields (if applicable).
-- add the name of the instruction (e.g. `add`) to the appropriate `vector` containing the instruction names -- one of `Rs`, `Is`, `Ss`, `SBs`, `Us`, `UJs`.
+3. Add the name of the instruction (e.g. `add`) to the appropriate `vector` containing the instruction names -- one of `Rs`, `Is`, `Ss`, `SBs`, `Us`, `UJs`.

-*note: adding new instructions to the processor doesn't end at the assembler. you will also* *need to configure the processor to handle the instruction.*
+*Note: Adding new instructions to the processor doesn't end at the assembler.
+You will also* *need to configure the processor to handle the instruction.*